MaxguN/clustershell-services/test/xen/README.md

 		network 172.16.10.0
 		broadcast 172.16.10.255

+Install dnsmasq for VMs to get DNS :

+	aptitude install dnsmasq

 When booting, choose xen kernel.
 Reboot on xen kernel for next part.

 To enable bridge after boot :